Contributions to Luanti

 My involvement

-Minetest is developed by a large community of volunteers, and I am part of it.
-I have created a lot of things for Minetest and I’m also very active in the forums.
+Luanti is developed by a large community of volunteers, and I am part of it.
+I have created a lot of things for Luanti and I’m also very active in the forums.

-My core involvement in Minetest is not Minetest itself, but by creating a large number of mods and a few games.
+My core involvement in Luanti is not Luanti itself, but by creating a large number of mods and a few games.
 Some of my projects are forks.

 Games

-I made or maintain a few games for Minetest.
-This includes Repixture, Glitch and Hades Revisited.
-I’ve also started MineClone 2, but I’ve handed over the development to other people.
+I made or maintain a few games for Luanti.
+This includes Repixture, Glitch, Hades Revisited, Lazarr! and Eyeballs.
+I’ve also started MineClone 2 (later renamed to “VoxeLibre”), but I’ve handed over the development to other people.

 See the Games page for details.